deltachat/deltachat-pages/_posts/2023-07-02-deltatouch.md

 com_id: 110650443882930357
 ---

 Hi, this is Lothar aka [lk108](https://social.tchncs.de/@lk108).
-I'm today's guest on the blog and it's my pleasure to introduce DeltaTouch, a third-party client based on deltachat-core for the mobile phone OS [Ubuntu Touch](https://ubports.com) (UT).
+I'm today's guest on the blog and it's my pleasure to introduce DeltaTouch, a third-party client based on deltachat-core-rust for the mobile phone OS [Ubuntu Touch](https://ubports.com) (UT).
 The app has just been [released on the OpenStore](https://open-store.io/app/deltatouch.lotharketterer) for both the xenial and the focal channel of UT.
 Here's what it looks like:

 <img src="../assets/blog/2023-07-chatlist.png" style="width:230px;" alt="" />
 <img src="../assets/blog/2023-07-surudark.png" style="width:230px;" alt="" />